-Individuals who call us regarding this problem usually mention their air conditioner smells like feet, dirty socks or a locker room when it’s on.
-Also called dirty sock syndrome, this smell is often created by a grubby evaporator coil that has mold, mildew and bacteria buildup.
+Homeowners who contact us regarding this problem often mention their air conditioner smells like feet, dirty socks or a locker room when it’s on.
+Also called dirty sock syndrome, this smell is usually created by a dirty evaporator coil that has mold, mildew and bacteria buildup.
 Moisture can also make your home air conditioner smell bad.
-Dirty sock syndrome is most often seen in climates where you use heating at night and during the morning before switching to cooling during the afternoon.
+Dirty sock syndrome is most typical in locations where you need heating at night and during the morning before turning on cooling later on.

-The best approach for preventing dirty sock syndrome is to frequently get a new air filter and schedule regular air conditioning maintenance with A2Z Air Inc. We’ll keep the evaporator coil clean and the drainage system unclogged, since stagnant water can also lead to unpleasant odors.
+The best method for preventing dirty sock syndrome is to regularly replace your air filter and schedule yearly air conditioning maintenance with A2Z Air Inc. We’ll keep the evaporator coil clean and the drainage system unblocked, since stagnant water can also lead to unpleasant odors.

 4. Air Conditioner Smells Like Vinegar

-If you are dealing with air conditioner mildew smell or a strong, vinegar-like odor, it could be the result of several issues, like:
+If you are living with air conditioner mildew smell or an acidic, vinegar-like odor, it might be the result of several situations, such as: